phonetworks/pho-framework/README.md

 To reiterate, the predicate and notification classes are optional.

+> There is an alternative way of adding edge-out classes to the particles.
+You can do so by using the particle's
+> ```registerEdgeOutClass(string $edge_class_name)``` method if the edge class is already included.
+Although
+> please note, the predicate and notification classes, if they exist, must be renamed in conformance to
+> afore-mentioned requirements, and must reside in the same namespace with the edge class.

 ## Predicates

 Predicates must extend the Predicate class in Pho-Framework.
 A predicate has four configurable traits: